Technical Information - Forgiveness

 How is MOI or “moment of inertia.” or forgiveness measured?
 This is a measurement (grams per centimeter squared) shows how much resistance a clubhead has to twisting when a shot is miss-hit or off center.
 The higher the MOI reading, the more resistance it has and the more forgiving the club will play.
 This “forgiveness” is measured with an apparatus that provides a rating of Moment of Inertia or MOI.
 The rating ranges from less than 2000gm-cm2 to 5900gm-cm2 depending on which club is being measured.

-I’ll ask this question again…So, why are we telling you this?
+Now, back to your question…So, why are we telling you this?
 Because the Cutter Wedge is without question, the highest rated MOI on the market today AND probably the highest EVER created.

-Cutter Golf MOI Findings
+Cutter Golf IZZ MOI Findings

 - While a higher MOI exhibits a clubhead that will resist twisting more on off-center impacts the Cutter Wedge has design feature that helps to stabilize an off-center hit; it is the crescent shaped sole.

 Cutter Golf Center of Gravity (CG) Findings

 - While much of the Cutter Wedge's mass appears low and in the sole its high topline contributes to shifting the CG upward as well.
 In physics there is a saying, "so goes the geometry goes the CG".
-In this instance the Cutter Wedge's topline measures 68.4mm up from the leading edge where the toe height on traditionally shaped wedges peaks around 61mm which equates to an 11% increase.
+In this instance the Cutter Wedge's topline measures 68.4mm up from the leading edge where the toe height on traditionally shaped wedges peaks around 61.2mm which equates to an 11.2% increase.

-- As the Cutter wedge's topline increases in height so does its vertical CG.
+- As the Cutter Wedge's topline increases in height so does its vertical CG.
 Since the 2010 groove rule change by the USGA it has been proven that increasing the vertical CG height of higher lofted clubs (wedges) results in increased spin.
 The Cutter Wedge's vertical CG is likely the highest in the industry and subsequently contributes to increased spin and quicker launch.